History of the Cincinnati Reds: 1972–1974: Enter Joe Morgan

-The Reds won the NL West in MLB's first ever strike-shortened season and defeated the Pittsburgh Pirates in an exciting five-game playoff series—that fifth game in Cincinnati was the last major league game Pittsburgh's great Roberto Clemente ever played—then faced the Oakland Athletics in the World Series.
+The Reds won the NL West in MLB's first ever strike-shortened season and defeated the Pittsburgh Pirates in a five-game playoff series—that fifth game in Cincinnati was the last major league game Pittsburgh's Roberto Clemente ever played—then faced the Oakland Athletics in the World Series.
 Six of the seven games were won by one run.
-With powerful slugger Reggie Jackson sidelined due to an injury incurred during Oakland's playoff series against the Detroit Tigers, Ohio native Gene Tenace got a chance to play in the series for manager Dick Williams, delivering four home runs that tied the World Series record for homers, propelling Oakland to a dramatic seventh game series win.
+With slugger Reggie Jackson sidelined due to an injury incurred during Oakland's playoff series against the Detroit Tigers, Ohio native Gene Tenace got a chance to play in the series for manager Dick Williams, delivering four home runs that tied the World Series record for homers, propelling Oakland to a dramatic seventh game series win.
 This was the first World Series in which no starting pitcher for either side pitched a complete game.

 The Reds won a third NL West crown in after a dramatic second half comeback, that saw them make up 10 1/2 games on the Los Angeles Dodgers after the All-Star break.
 However, they lost the NL pennant to the New York Mets in five games.
 In game one, Tom Seaver faced Jack Billingham in a classic pitching duo, with all three runs of the 2–1 margin being scored on home runs.
 John Milner provided New York's run off Billingham, while Pete Rose tied the game in the seventh inning off Seaver, setting the stage for a dramatic game ending home run by Johnny Bench in the bottom of the ninth inning.
 The New York series provided plenty of controversy with the riotous behavior of Shea Stadium fans towards Pete Rose when he and Bud Harrelson scuffled after a hard slide by Rose into Harrelson at second base during the fifth inning of Game 3.
 A bench-clearing fight resulted.
 The resulting on-field tension led to two separate incidents in which play was stopped.
 The Reds trailed 9–3 and New York's manager, Yogi Berra, and legendary outfielder Willie Mays at the request of National League president Warren Giles appealed to fans in left field to restrain themselves.
 The next day the series was extended to a fifth game when Rose homered in the 12th inning to tie the series at two games each.